 “In 2060, the Port of Brisbane is a buzzing environment of streamlined activities and optimal efficiency, with higher volumes of cargo moving faster, and with fewer emissions, than ever before.”

-Modelling by Deloitte Access Economics says the Port and its supply chain could contribute $25bn in economic value to Queensland by 2060, up from $11bn in 2024.
+Modelling by Deloitte Access Economics says Port of Brisbane and its supply chain could contribute $25bn in economic value to Queensland by 2060, up from $11bn in 2024.

-“Into the future, you’d have to be talking billions (of dollars), and multiples of that as well,” he said.
+“Across Port of Brisbane and its stakeholders, you’d have to be talking billions (of dollars) into the future, and multiples of that as well.
+It will take a whole of port community effort,” he said.